 2. Structure a nonfiction book: The thought leadership book

-Rather than taking readers through a process to achieve a certain result, this book is more persuasive, focussing on making your case for something you believe in.
+Rather than taking readers through a process to achieve a certain result, this book is more persuasive, focusing on making your case for something you believe in.
 This can be an excellent way to structure a nonfiction book for entrepreneurs who:

 - 1Have a highly customised process that can’t easily be broken into steps.

 - 2Have a highly involved process with many steps that happen at the same time, so they are difficult to explain in a sequence (this often happens with very large corporate projects).

 - 3Work in a field that isn’t widely understood or accepted.

 Unfortunately, while these books can be very powerful, they are much more challenging to write than how-to books.
 The reason for this is because the content you include, and how you organise it, is very dependent on your research, meaning it’s less formulaic.

 So how do you write an essay book?
 Here are the major points to cover: